Hazbiu/Team-Project-2025/README.md

 ## Quit QUEMU and return to PowerShell
     Ctrl + A, then X

 # Build Linux Kernel with dm-verity (inside Docker)

-This document describes how to build a Linux kernel with dm-verity support inside the project Docker container, generate a dummy rootfs and verity metadata, and boot it in QEMU.

-> Assumes you already have the project Docker image (see `DOCKER_SETUP.md`) and Docker Desktop running.

----

-# Build Linux Kernel with dm-verity (inside Docker)